Seteco/Somorrostro/Home.md

 ## netdata at a glance

-Click this image to interact with it:
+Click this image to interact with it (most icons link to related documentation):

 [![netdata-overview](https://cloud.githubusercontent.com/assets/2662304/25580009/bf7016a4-2e85-11e7-9a7a-b36c57db7b91.png)](https://my-netdata.io/infographic.html)